The Unseen by Roy Jacobsen

 I loved the fishing and farming vocabulary, and the creaking, guttural treatment of dialect.
 The prose is slow-burning; the narrator omniscient and factual.
 But as much as it is about island survival, The Unseen is also a novel about influence: between husband and wife, parents and child, buyers and sellers, islanders and mainlanders, and the distant reach of global politics.

-Rich, unusual, and quaint.
+Rich, unusual, and moving.

 Ingrid’s saga continues in White Shadow (2020) and Eyes of the Rigel (2020).
-Can’t wait!
+I recently bought White Shadow and am waiting for the nights to draw dark.

 The Summer Without Men by Siri Hustvedt